keithalewis/math/opm0.md

 This lemma proves the FTAP and that $\xi = x^* - x$ implements an arbitrage.

 We now give an alternate proof that will generalize to multi-period models.
-See [@DunSch1958] Volume I, Chapter IV for the mathematical details.
+See [@DunSch1958] Volume I, Chapter IV for the mathematical background.
 Define ${A\colon\RR^I\to\RR\oplus B(\Omega)}$
 by $A\xi = -\xi\cdot x\oplus \xi\cdot X$.
 The components of
 the right-hand side are the amounts associated with buying